Pagan and Roman Catholic statues, and “carrying the god”

 The Celtic priesthood, the Druids, said the sun itself ‘dies’ each year on October 31 at “summer’s end” in the Northern Hemisphere - the beginning of the “dark half” of the year, also known as “ancestor night.”
 Therefore, they instituted the feast of Samhain during October 31 and November 1, (the Celtic, and other witches’ New Year,) to celebrate the beginning of fall, or autumn.
 During Samhain, the Celts celebrated the ‘literal death’ of the summer god Lugh.
 Samhain was, and is, a feast to memorialize death and the final harvest at summer’s end.

-During the feast of Samhain, the Druids performed human sacrifice and honored, worshipped, and communicated with their dead ancestors through ‘sacred’ fire-rituals during Samhain, to honor the fire god or sun god, as well as their dead ancestors.
+During the feast of Samhain, the Druids performed human sacrifice and worshipped their dead ancestors through ‘sacred’ fire-rituals to honor the sun god, as well as their dead ancestors.
 The ancient Celts made huge ‘holy’ bon fires, or in fact, bone fires – stacks of their ancestor and animal bones, which they sacrificed to the fire god.
 They lit candles at the graves of their dead relatives to ‘wake’ their ‘spirits.’
 They cleaned skulls of their ancestors and placed candles inside them to place outside their homes.
+(Today, skulls are replaced with pumpkins.)
 Thus, they invited the spirits of their ancestors to revisit their homes to mediate the fertility blessings of the sun god and earth goddess on their behalf.